 Lastly, Massachusetts holds a few well-known records and is home to unusual, fun facts that are globally recognized.
 Let’s delve into some of them:

-- Besides the Bay state, Massachusetts is also nicknamed: The Pilgrim State, The Puritan State, The Old Colony State, and less often The Baked Bean State.
+- Besides the Bay State, Massachusetts has also been nicknamed: The Pilgrim State, The Puritan State, The Old Colony State, and, less often, the Baked Bean State.

 - It was the native Americans that taught the Pilgrims how to plant corn and beans to help them survive.